rkaysen63/School_District_Analysis/README.md

   \
   `student_count_wo_ths9th = student_count - ths_9th_gr_count` \
   \
   Passing rates were from the "clean" `school_data_complete_df`.
 The code included a statement to pull only math, or reading, or both scores from the dataframe that are greater than or equal to 70.
 The steps to calculate overall passing math and reading percentage is shown below to illustrate.
+First, a filtered dataframe is created to include only students that scored 70 or more in both math and reading.
+Then the number of students that passed both were counted.
+Finally, the number of students passing both math and reading were divided by the adjusted total student count, i.e. does not include THS's ninth graders, and multiplied by 100 percent.
   \
   `passing_math_reading = school_data_complete_df[(school_data_complete_df["math_score"] >= 70) & (school_data_complete_df["reading_score"] >= 70)]` \
   \